tbhb/typing-graph/docs/guides/configuration.md

 All configuration options have sensible defaults, so you only need to specify what you want to change.

-## Forward reference evaluation modes
+## Controlling forward reference resolution

 The `eval_mode` option controls how typing-graph handles forward references (string annotations or references to not-yet-defined types).
 See [`EvalMode`][typing_graph.EvalMode] for all available modes.